alexromao3/ddosDetectionUsingML/README.md

 This project is composed by two parts:

 - train.py that loads the dataset, treats the data within the dataset, trains the model and evaluate the model with the choosed classification algorithm.
 - test.py that imports the model, tests the dataset and makes a prediction based on the model trained with the input of 7 parameters.
-This parameters are: "Fwd Seg Size Avg", "Flow IAT Min", "Flow Duration", "Tot Fwd Pkts", "Pkt Size Avg", "Src Port", "Init Bwd Win Byts", by this order.
+This parameters are: ```"Fwd Seg Size Avg", "Flow IAT Min", "Flow Duration", "Tot Fwd Pkts", "Pkt Size Avg", "Src Port", "Init Bwd Win Byts"```", by this order.